Lachee/discord-rpc-csharp/Docfx/articles/features/assets.md

 ![Result](https://i.lu.je/2025/Discord_GOnaDQnm3J.png)

 > [!WARNING]
-> The maximum length of the LargeImageKey field is 256 characters __regardless__ if you are using a URL of a Key.
+> The maximum length of the Key field is 256 characters __regardless__ if you are using a URL of a Key.
 > Make sure the URL you provide is within this limit.
 You may need to provide a URL shortener/proxy for your application.